v-for-vincent/blog/content/django_auction.rst

 users and allows one-click bids by using AJAX.

 This post details how it can be done.
+For myself, it serves two purposes: to retrace my steps and solidify the concepts, and to do everything by the book the second time around.
+The first time, I had to get acquainted with a lot of concepts.
+Now, I want to focus on building it the right way.

-It does not assume that you have worked with Django before, but it only explains the concepts that are used for the web app.
+This tutorial does not assume that you have worked with Django before, but it only explains the concepts that are used for the web app.
 Some great resources on Django itself are
 `The Django Book <http://www.djangobook.com/en/2.0/index.html>`_, `Obey the Testing Goat! <http://www.obeythetestinggoat.com/>`_,